isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-log-proc-config-file/c-cons-log-proc-config-file.md

 Conceptual information to consider when editing the Log Processing.cfg file.

 * Data files should not be moved between directories after the sources for a dataset have been defined.
-The only additional files a directory should receive are newly created ones that result from the data workbench server receiving data from [!DNL Sensor](s).
+The only additional files a directory should receive are newly created ones that result from the data workbench server receiving data from Sensor(s).
 * Changing any of the parameters in this file requires reprocessing of all the data.
 The Pause parameter in the [!DNL Log Processing Mode.cfg] file must be set to false for reprocessing to occur.
 (Note that this parameter's default value is false, so changing the parameter may not be required.)
 For information about the [!DNL Log Processing Mode.cfg] file, see [Additional Configuration Files](../../../home/c-dataset-const-proc/c-add-config-files/c-add-config-files.md#concept-1afef4f88f1e467ab4326875fd1d3004).

 * If you reprocess the data, you can check the Log Processing Progress parameter in data workbench's [!DNL Processing Legend].